 The Rathauslatz and its spellbinding painted houses

-The crown’s jewel is the Rathausplatz – the square of the City Hall – whose entire perimeter is lined by old houses with magnificent painted façades.
-Every building has a different architectural structure, the subjects, and colors of the murals vary.
+Stein am Rhein crown’s jewel is the Rathausplatz – the City Hall square – whose entire perimeter is lined by old houses with magnificent painted façades.
+Every building has a different architectural structure, and the subjects and colors of the murals vary.
 Still, the harmony is such that it is close to perfection.

 If you’re only quickly passing by, the Rathausplatz is a must-see and Stein am Rhein’s main attraction.

-Unfortunately, when I visited the square, bleachers were set up for an event, and part of the view was hidden.
+Unfortunately, when I visited the square, bleachers were set up for an event, hiding part of the view.
 Notwithstanding, I was spellbound.
 I loved the painted facades in Lucerne and did not expect the ones in Stein am Rhein to be even more beautiful.
 Most of all, I was stunned by the elegance of the drawings, the tasteful colors, and the perfect proportions.

 Being hopelessly curious, I would have liked to know more about the architecture and the stories told by the frescoes.
-When I travel, I am first driven by instinct, but then I want to understand the frame and the background of what I’m admiring.
-Next time, I’ll probably take the Stein am Rhein and Rhine Falls tour from Zurich.
+When I travel, I am first driven by instinct, but then I want to understand the frame and the background of what I admire.

 Delightful half-timbered houses